 The Lucid is a comfortable and supportive hybrid that should be a great option for back and side sleepers.

-First off, let’s take a look at the construction of these five mattresses.
-Keep reading to find out exactly what materials are found in these budget mattresses.
+First off, let’s take a look at the construction of these five mattresses – keep reading to find out exactly what specific materials are found in these budget mattresses.

 - The mattress is available in 8”, 10”, and 12” models, and we reviewed the 12”, their softest option.

-- The AmazonBasics’s cover is very thin and shouldn’t affect how the mattress feels.
+- The AmazonBasics’s cover is particularly thin and shouldn’t affect how the mattress feels.

 - The top layer of the AmazonBasics contains soft memory foam.

 - Then, a transition layer lies between the memory foam layer and two base layers – the base layers feature some ventilation that should allow for some air to flow through the mattress.